 #4.
 Reader success stories

 Maybe a reader has won an award or increased their business potential by being published in your magazine.
-These are great stories to share with your other readers.
+These are great stories to share with your readers.

 PHOTOSHOOT published work from photography students and featured one of their images on the front cover of our Issue 18.
 Their tutor contacted the local press, which then also made the ITV online news website. https://www.photoshootmagazine.co.uk/college-photography-students-hit-headlines